guyhoulsby/HyperDrive/README.md

 Documentation of HyperDrive can be found in "HyperDrive documentation.pdf".
 Whilst I attempt to keep this up-to-date, sometimes it lags behind the code development.

-HyperDrive used to require the additional files HyperCommands, HyperUtils and HyperCheck, but those are now all bundled into the single HyperDrive file.
-The new version also allows automatic differentiation using autograd.

 A number of simple models are also now available on this site.
-The code for most of these may need some small changes to accommodate the latest version of HyperDrive.

 For more information on hyperplasticity see hyperplasticity.wordpress.com